zdcwork/HEOM-QUICK2/README.md

        we should backup "TAPE_(tt).resume" files in Ex5 and rename one of "TAPE_(tt).resume" as "TAPE.resume" before time evolution simulation.
-	   The program will read the "TAPE.resume" and set the inital time as the end time sotred in "TAPE.resume".
+	   The program will read the "TAPE.resume" file and set the inital time as the time instant stored in "TAPE.resume".
 	   In this example, SIAM evloves from a final state in Ex5 until a new final state at tt=20.01 with a time step Δt=0.005.
 	   The intermediate RDO&ADOs will be stored in the "TAPE_(tt).resume" files